Maysen42/HyFiVe_Deckbox2.0/02_Deckbox/01_Hardware/README.md

 - Guide the cables through the middle opening of the bottom level and place them on the middle level.
 - Screw the bottom level into place using 10 metal screws, similar to the top level.
-- Place the entire mount in the deck box lid and secure it with screws in the corners.
+- Place the entire mount in the deckbox lid and secure it with screws in the corners.

 <table>
   <caption>Table 5: preparation to press in nuts